department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="evidence-must-show">What should the evidence show to support my claim?</button>
 <div id="evidence-must-show" class="usa-accordion-content">

-**If you’re claiming non-service-connected pension benefits,** the evidence must show:
+**If you’re claiming non-service-connected pension benefits,** the evidence must show that **the following three items must be true for you**:
-1. You meet certain minimum requirements for active service during a period of war.
-Those requirements are:
+1. You meet **at least one of the following** minimum requirements for active service during a period of war:

-    - 90 days of consecutive (without a break) active service, with at least 1 day during wartime, **or**
+    - You served 90 days of consecutive (without a break) active service, with at least 1 day during wartime, **or**
-    - 90 days of combined service, with at least 1 day during wartime (**Note:** If your service began after September 7, 1980, additional service requirements may apply, typically 2 years of continuous service or completion of active-duty service), **or**
+    - You served 90 days of combined service, with at least 1 day during wartime (**Note:** If your service began after September 7, 1980, additional service requirements may apply, typically 2 years of continuous service or completion of active-duty service), **or**
-    - Any length of active-duty service during wartime, with discharge because of a service-connected disability
+    - You served any length of active-duty service during wartime, with discharge because of a service-connected disability

 2. You’re at least 65 years old or have a permanent and total disability.
-You’re considered permanently and totally disabled if medical evidence shows that you:
+You’re considered permanently and totally disabled if medical evidence shows that **at least one of the following is true for you**:

-    - Are a patient in a nursing home for long-term care, **or**
+    - You are a patient in a nursing home for long-term care, **or**
-    - Receive Social Security disability benefits, **or**
+    - You receive Social Security disability benefits, **or**
-    - Are unemployable because of a disability that doesn’t go away, **or**
+    - You are unemployable because of a disability that doesn’t go away, **or**
-    - Have a disability that doesn’t go away and that makes it impossible for you to work, **or**
+    - You have a disability that doesn’t go away and that makes it impossible for you to work, **or**
-    - Have a disease or disorder that we decide is the cause of your permanent and total disability
+    - You have a disease or disorder that we decide is the cause of your permanent and total disability

 3. Your net worth and income are within certain limits.

-**If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits,** the evidence must show that you:
+**If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits,** the evidence must show that **at least one of the following is true for you**:

   - Have corrected vision of 5/200 or less in both eyes, **or**
   - Have contraction of the concentric visual field to 5 degrees or less, **or**